Bursaries – grants for training

 What happens if I change my mind?

-The bursary will no longer apply if you do not enrol in the course within a year.
+The bursary will no longer apply if you do not enroll in the course within a year.
 And we will stop the payment of the bursary should you fail to complete the course.

 In extreme unforeseen circumstances where you need to pause or postpone your course, please first speak with your training provider and advise us of the situation.
 In these circumstances, we may be able to continue the bursary when you re-start, but only if we have agreed this upfront.